 2. Does your site have a good reader experience?
 Is it easy to navigate?
 Look professional?

-2020 Update: I use Canva’s free version for photos.
+2022 Update: I use Canva’s pro version for photos.
+They do have a free version though.
 Here is my tutorial to use Canva to create photos and pins for Pinterest.

 3. How long does your page take to load?

 Let’s face it, we are impatient.
 We like things to move quickly, and we’ve been conditioned to expect that.
 For your reader, it is no different.
 They should not have to wait very long at all for your pages to load.